AbdulMuhaymin/abdulmuhaymin.github.io/about.md

 Mobile: +90 552 503 7484 (WhatsApp available)

 ### Let's connect
-The best way to connect is to discuss in the comment section below each posts.
-Also you can find me in the following social media though I do not actively use anything other than Facebook.
+The best way to connect is to put a comment in the posts.
+Also you can find me in the following social media though I do not actively use them.

 Facebook: [https://www.facebook.com/muhaymin.moin/](https://www.facebook.com/muhaymin.moin/)